Contact Us | Search

 Village of Baghmara (Godda)

-Family planning (FP) is a public health priority in India, with a target fertility rate of 2.1% by 2025.
-However, FP in India has focused more on female sterilization than delaying births, despite the fact that delaying births is more relevant for young women who are in the process of building a family.
-More than 30 million women in India who want to avoid pregnancy are not using modern FP methods.
-Despite the fact that the general determinants of family planning behaviors of Indian couples are broadly known, this is not an adequate basis for governments to plan effective interventions.
-Most national surveys do not provide a thorough understanding of the complex social norms and gender roles concerning fertility that people navigate and that ultimately lead to higher incidences of early marriage and conception.
+Family planning (FP) remains a critical public health priority in India, with a target fertility rate of 2.1% by 2025.
+However, FP efforts in India have traditionally emphasized female sterilization over strategies to delay first births, which are particularly relevant for young women establishing families.
+Despite more than 30 million Indian women expressing a desire to avoid pregnancy, many do not use modern FP methods.
+Existing knowledge about the general determinants of FP behaviors among Indian couples is insufficient for planning effective interventions, as national surveys often overlook the intricate social norms and gender dynamics influencing fertility decisions, including early marriage and conception.

-This PEER project sought to generate knowledge required for designing interventions to achieve this behavior and enable young couples to successfully navigate complex socio-cultural norms and make good FP decisions that protect their well-being.
-The researchers focused on women aged 15-19 years who have been married at least a year in states with high rates of marriage and pregnancy before the age of 18.
-While interventions and policies are in place, it is important to focus simultaneously on understanding and addressing the socio-cultural norms and gender roles at work in order to effectively delay the first pregnancies of young already married women.
-The project sought to identify the extent to which FP beliefs and behaviors vary among adopters and non-adopters of modern FP methods.
+This PEER project sought to generate the necessary knowledge for designing interventions aimed at enabling young couples to navigate complex socio-cultural norms and make informed FP decisions that safeguard their well-being.
+The researchers focused specifically on married women aged 15-19 who have been married for at least a year, residing in states with high rates of early marriage and pregnancy.
+While policy interventions are in place, it is equally important to understand and address socio-cultural norms and gender roles to effectively delay the first pregnancies of young married women.
+The project aimed to identify the extent to which FP beliefs and behaviors vary between adopters and non-adopters of modern FP methods, considering these socio-cultural factors.

 Final Summary of Project Activities